flyway/flywaydb.org/documentation/learnmore/existing.md

 ## Clean all databases containing data you don't mind losing

-Now comes the point where we have to make sure that the migrations meant for production will work everywhere.
+Now comes the point where we have to make sure that the migrations meant for production will work everywhere with the [clean](/documentation/command/clean) command.

 For all databases with unimportant data that you don't mind losing, execute:
 <pre class="console">&gt; flyway clean</pre>
-to completely remove their contents.
+by altering the [url](/documentation/configuration/parameters/url) to completely remove their contents.

 ## Align the databases not cleaned with production